It’s no secret that ITIL® 4 (no “v”) is out. The Foundation book is publicly available from AXELOS and elsewhere.

 User: person who uses services

-If you look back at the SVS diagram, you’ll see the Guiding Principles at the top and our old friend Continual Improvement at the bottom, surrounding Governance and Practices.
+If you were to look at the SVS diagram, you’ll see the Guiding Principles at the top and our old friend Continual Improvement at the bottom, surrounding Governance and Practices.
 In my next quick look at ITIL 4, we’ll delve into those.

 Join Roy for several sessions on automation, AI, metrics, and more at HDI Conference & Expo.